 - Pecans and walnuts are most often used in nutty fudge recipes.

 - Cole Porter was a fudge lover.
 He had 9 pounds of it shopped to him each month.

-- As we know that cooper kettles are a great conductor of heat.
-That is why copper kettles are usually used to make fudge.
+- As we know that cooper kettles has a great conductor of heat.
+That is why cooper kettles are usually used to make fudge.
 It also belongs to the old way to make fudge.

 - Northwest Fudge Factory, in Levack, Ontario, Canada made the largest slab of fudge on October 23th, 2010 with weight 5,760 lb.